Claire-Lavigne/Cours-Developper/SEO/IncreseSpeed.md

   - Is this a high-quality plugin (good reviews, updated frequently by developers)?
   - Is the plugin compatible with your CMS?
   - Is the plugin essential?
+- Effective translation plugins if CMS in various languages
 - Optimize images (after resizing) :
   - [reSmush.it](https://resmush.it/)
   - [EWWW Image Optimizer](https://ewww.io/)